-A physical examination and review of the patient's medical history will be conducted to evaluate the condition and discover the cause of the hoarseness.
+Our team will conduct a physical examination and review of the patient's medical history will be conducted to evaluate the condition and discover the cause of the hoarseness.
 The examination focuses on the head and the neck and may include such tests as a throat culture, laryngoscopy or X-rays.
 During the examination, a direct visualization of the vocal cords will take place.

 In most cases, hoarseness is only temporary and may be treated with at-home care.
 Further treatment may be necessary for patients who have longer term cases of hoarseness.
 Usually, the methods of treatment will depend on the underlying cause of the hoarseness.

 - Using a vaporizer to keep the airways moist